When evaluating our investment portfolio, we are mindful of climate change risks.

-The Allstate Investments’ Compliance department maintains a Restricted List that defines prohibited types of investments, typically entities whose activities are fundamentally inconsistent with Allstate’s values or are likely to result in reputational or other significant risks for Allstate.
+Allstate Investments’ compliance department maintains a restricted list that defines prohibited types of investments, which are typically entities whose activities are fundamentally inconsistent with Allstate’s values or are likely to result in reputational or other significant risks.
 These restrictions include investments in companies that predominantly conduct business in the civilian firearms industry, or majority ownership interest or control of a company that operates a coal or other mine (either directly or through a subsidiary) or provides services to those mines.
-Our policy outlines that Investment Managers’ analysis and decision-making considers environmental, social and governance issues alongside Allstate’s values and reputation.
-Investment Managers are expected to act in accordance with the letter and the spirit of this policy.
-If an entity is not listed on the Restricted List but the Portfolio Manager or Asset Manager believes it could potentially be considered for inclusion, the Portfolio Manager or Asset Manager must obtain approval from Risk Committee and Investment Compliance prior to entering the transaction.
+Our Investment Management Guidelines state that investment managers’ analysis and decision-making consider environmental, social and governance issues alongside Allstate’s values and reputation.
+Investment managers are expected to act in accordance with the letter and the spirit of the guidelines.
+If an entity is not listed on the restricted list but the portfolio manager or asset manager believes it could potentially be considered for inclusion, the portfolio manager or asset manager must obtain approval from the Risk Committee and Investment Compliance before entering into the transaction.

 Our portfolio includes support of environmentally friendly and socially responsible investments with attractive risk/reward trade-offs.
-In 2017, our investments included a low-income-housing tax credit portfolio of $557 million, a socially responsible investment portfolio of $58 million and a renewable energy portfolio of $296 million.
+In 2018, our investments included a socially responsible investment portfolio of $64 million and a renewable energy portfolio of $325 million.
 Included in the renewable portfolio are debt and equity investments in wind, hydro and solar power, as well as geothermal projects.
-Allstate’s low-income-housing tax credit portfolio supports low-to-moderate-income families by providing access to nearly 70,000 affordable rental housing units.
+Additionally, we have a low-income-housing tax credit portfolio of $725 million.
+Allstate’s low-income-housing tax credit portfolio supports low- to moderate-income families by providing access to nearly 70,000 affordable rental housing units.

-In addition to our financial commitment, the participating firms also receive development training from GCM Grosvenor that covers a wide range of topics related to operating an asset management firm, including management, finance and marketing.
+In addition to our financial commitment, the participating firms also receive development training from GCM Grosvenor that covers a wide range of topics such as asset firm management, finance and marketing.